Do Polycystic Ovaries Equal PCOS?

 The immature follicles are usually oriented along the periphery (inner edge) of the ovary, appearing as a “string of pearls” during ultrasound.

 Why are polycystic ovaries not the same as Polycystic Ovary Syndrome (PCOS)?

-Polycystic ovaries are a normal variant of a woman’s ovaries.
-Not everyone with polycystic ovaries has PCOS, nor do all women with PCOS have polycystic ovaries.
+PCO are a normal variant of a woman’s ovaries.
+Not everyone with PCO has PCOS, nor do all women with PCOS have polycystic ovaries.